-Announcements- All announcements must be turned in to the office secretary by 8 a.m.
+Announcements- All announcements must be submitted to the principal by 8 a.m.
 Announcements will be read at the beginning of each school day.

 Insurance- Student insurance packets are available at the office.

 Free and Reduced Lunches- Applications for free or reduced lunches are available at the office or on the district website.